hnielsen123/certbot-f5bigip-rfc2136/README.md

 **Note:** At this time, for each new domain listed in `config.ini`, the script will create/upload a traffic certificate and create a new SSL profile on the F5 device, but it will not apply the SSL profile to a Virtual Server.
 After you've ran this script for a new domain, you must manually apply the new profile to the applicable Virtual Server.
 This should only have to be done the first time; on subsequent renewals the certificate will be swapped out in the same profile, so it should take effect without any manual interaction required.

 ### Automation

-TODO: detailed cronjob instructions, but should more or less be as simple as creating a cronjob that runs the script as root ~ once a day

 Disable certbot's own automation script
 ```bash